seanjyi/budget-planner/README.md

 The following project is built upon dash and dash-bootstrap-components.

+To add a gif for the loading screen, simply add a gif to the assets foulder named 'loading.gif'

+Library versions this was built on:

 Priority One List
 - sql implementation
 - drop down vs improve reading in csv possibly